 I am a social psychologist whose primary research interest is in the study of human aggression.
-My work concentrates on the cognitive and behavioral effects of aggression-related cues (in particular, media violence and weapon images), as well as individual differences in aggressive cognition and behavior, and the application of meta-analytic techniques to the study of aggression.
+My work concentrates on the cognitive and behavioral effects of aggression-related cues (in particular, media violence and weapon images), as well as individual differences in aggressive cognition and behavior.
 More recently, I have become interested in examining the role of both short-term and long-term exposure to mass media on the cultivation of social attitudes toward violence (such as the practice of torture).
 I have secondary interest in research on authoritarianism.
 Much of my research intersects with other disciplines such as Media Communication.

 - Aggression, Conflict, Peace